Luisant: Vecatra

 Death

 The Vecatrans of Luisant believe that death is merely one having explored their time to its completion.
 After this is finished, they pass through the Thicket, leaving behind all that separates you from Vecatra.
 In doing this, you join Vecatra in Her thriving.
-If the Thicket must take too much of you, those parts return as Malefic.
+If the Thicket must take too much of you, those parts return as monsters.

 Somewhere in all of this, was an acorn.
 In the belly of Vecatra fueled by Her love of life, the acorn began to thrive.
 The acorn settled in rich, wet soil and sprouted, growing and growing until its roots slipped past the Thicket and reached the Heart of Vecatra.
 When Oak first rose, he beheld the growing forest around him and loved it.
 With careful hands, he gathered seeds from the other trees, one each.
 These he planted at his base and guided their roots through the Thicket to the Heart.
 One by one, they rose and beheld the forest around them and loved it.
 Ash, Apple, Aspen, Gorse, and Willow.
 Later, Ash would use this same method to sprout Cypress, but that would not be for some far away time.